Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Methods

-A subset of 150 videos (129 from Farabi Hospital, 21 from Noor Hospital), with a total duration of 28.55 hours, was annotated with temporal phase labels to facilitate automated surgical workflow analysis.
-To create a standardized annotation framework, a taxonomy of 13 distinct surgical phases was defined based on the established procedural steps in phacoemulsification cataract surgery \cite{13}.
+A subset of 150 videos (129 from Farabi Hospital, 21 from Noor Hospital), with a total duration of 28.55 hours, was annotated with temporal phase labels to facilitate automated surgical workflow analysis and video-preprocessing pipelines \cite{19}.

+To create a standardized annotation framework, a taxonomy of 13 distinct surgical phases was defined based on the established procedural steps in phacoemulsification cataract surgery \cite{18}.
 This taxonomy covers the entire procedure from Incision to Tonifying-Antibiotics, including an Idle phase to label surgical inactivity or instrument exchange.
-Representative frames illustrating the visual characteristics of each phase from both hospital sources are presented in \autoref{fig1}.
+Representative frames illustrating the visual characteristics of each phase from both hospital sources are presented in Figure 1.

-A team of three ophthalmology residents performed the primary annotation.
-This platform was developed by our team for the annotation of surgical videos.
-Using the finalized taxonomy, annotators labeled the precise start and end frames for each phase instance.

-This dataset contains a pronounced and natural class imbalance, with core steps like \textit{Phacoemulsification} constituting a substantial portion of the total procedure time, while other critical phases like Capsule Polishing are significantly shorter, as illustrated in \autoref{fig2}.

-The procedural heterogeneity is further visualized in the normalized timelines of all 150 surgeries (\autoref{fig3}).
-The variations in phase sequence and duration reflect the unscripted nature of the procedures and are attributable to intra-operative events, differing case complexities, and the diverse skill levels of the surgeons.
+To ensure the generation of a highly reliable and reproducible ground truth, the phase annotation process was executed as a multi-stage scientific protocol by a workforce of three ophthalmology residents (Years 2–4).
+Prior to the primary data collection, annotators underwent a comprehensive workshop to standardize their interpretation of the 13-phase taxonomy.
+This training established video anchors, gold-standard clips defining precise visual cues for phase boundaries, and included joint annotation sessions to align the workforce on edge cases.
+The workforce's proficiency was quantitatively validated using a designated calibration set of the 18 videos, partitioned into a Pilot Set ($n=5$) for initial alignment and a held-out Validation Set ($n=13$).
+The annotators achieved a Global Fleiss’ Kappa of $\kappa=0.924$ on the validation subset, confirming high inter-rater reliability before proceeding to the full dataset.

+Annotation was performed using our custom-developed platform (SurgiNote) via a "coarse-to-fine" protocol, where annotators first localized temporal transitions at the second-level temporal resolution before refining the boundaries frame-by-frame.
+To maintain longitudinal consistency, a {hybrid expert review protocol} was implemented.
+This protocol, conducted under the supervision of two senior reviewers, a senior expert in AI (M.J.A.) and an associate professor and attending surgeon experienced as a surgical trainer (P.A.), consisted of a full audit of $\sim$10\% of the videos and a targeted review of transition points for the remaining 90\%.
+Discrepancies identified during expert review were adjudicated in weekly dispute resolution sessions, where final labels were determined through rubric-referenced group consensus to mitigate individual observer bias.